How to Plan a Wedding in California

 Here's a realistic overview of current pricing.

-National Average
+National Average (30,000 - $55,000)

-Across the United States, most couples spend between $30,000 and $55,000 for a wedding with around 100 guests.
+This range is valid across the United States for a wedding with around 100 guests.

 This typically includes:

-- Reception venue
+- Ceremony, and Reception venue

-- Florals
+- Basic décor, Florals and Photography

-- Wedding attire
+- Entertainment and Wedding attire

-- Coordination services
+- Rentals and Coordination services

 It may not include extras such as rehearsal dinners, honeymoon expenses, engagement parties, or post-wedding brunches.

-California Average
+California Average ($45,000 – $70,000)

 California consistently ranks among the most expensive states for weddings due to: